metno/S-ENDA-documentation/source/use_case_senorge.rst

 End users of the data might include:

-* A researcher that wants to use the data to remove biases in a global climate prediction model
+* A researcher that wants to use the data to remove biases in a global climate prediction model.
+* NVE uses the data in their hydrological and snow modeling.
 * A Journalist that wants to create visualizations of climate changes.